Killian1UP/alx-airbnb-database/database-adv-script/README.md

 - Understood differences between `INNER`, `LEFT`, and simulated `FULL OUTER JOIN`s.
 - Practiced writing complex queries that extract meaningful insights from relational data.
 - Learned to simulate `FULL OUTER JOIN` in MySQL using `UNION`.
+- Understood the difference between correlated and non-correlated subqueries.
+- Practiced using subqueries in the WHERE clause to filter data.
+- Strengthened SQL fundamentals for real-world database querying.